cyrilgdn/terraform-provider-postgresql/website/docs/r/postgresql_default_privileges.html.markdown

 * `role` - (Required) The name of the role to which grant default privileges on.
 * `database` - (Required) The database to grant default privileges for this role.
-* `owner` - (Required) Role for which apply default privileges (You can change default privileges only for objects that will be created by yourself or by roles that you are a member of).
+* `owner` - (Required) The name of the role that creates the objects (e.g., tables, sequences) for which default privileges will be applied.
 * `schema` - (Optional) The database schema to set default privileges for this role.
 * `object_type` - (Required) The PostgreSQL object type to set the default privileges on (one of: table, sequence, function, type, schema).
 * `privileges` - (Required) The list of privileges to apply as default privileges.
 An empty list could be provided to revoke all default privileges for this role.